top of page

 I write a poem almost every day—

-But could a cat unravel what's to say?
+But could anyone unravel what's to say?

 Rejoice, O fond musicians, in your craft,